Although nearly everyone understands the impact and tragedy deaths brings, they may not expect to confront the possible role changes it presents.

 She also has her own website http://www.lisanailcounseling.com

 2) Programs in the area- Hospice family counselors, or an area church group or support group, in the Brandon area, Bay Life Church is a great resource.

 We hold toy drives for local charities.

-We also collect letters to support soldiers oversees, including Christmas cards, and care packages.
+We also collect letters and discarded cell phones to support soldiers oversees, including Christmas cards, and care packages.

 Transitions Program: Next Cycle to be posted soon